anderejd/markdown-to-pdf/README.md

 A docker file for markdown to pdf convertion, very handy for end-user readme pdf file generation.

-To convert this readme you are reading right now execute <./run-example.sh>.
+To convert this readme you are reading right now execute [run-example.sh](run-example.sh)

 TODO:
  - Experiment with stdin + stdout.